Serge Klarsfeld

-Early years
+Early years and later life

-Serge Klarsfeld was born in Bucharest into a family of Romanian Jews.
-They migrated to France before the Second World War began.
-In 1943, his father was arrested by the SS in Nice during a roundup ordered by Alois Brunner.
+Klarsfeld was born in Bucharest into a family of Romanian Jews that migrated to France before the Second World War began.
+In 1943, his father was arrested by the Schutzstaffel in Nice during a roundup ordered by Alois Brunner.
 Deported to the Auschwitz concentration camp, Klarsfeld's father died there.
-Young Serge was cared for in a home for Jewish children operated by the Œuvre de secours aux enfants, a French Jewish humanitarian organisation.
-His mother and sister also survived the war in Vichy France, helped by the underground French Resistance beginning in late 1943.
+The young Klarsfeld was cared for in a home for Jewish children operated by the Œuvre de secours aux enfants, a French Jewish humanitarian organisation.
+His mother and sister also survived the war in Vichy France and were helped by the underground French Resistance beginning in late 1943.

-Life

-He helped found and has led the Sons and Daughters of Jewish Deportees from France (Association des fils et filles des déportés juifs de France) or FFDJF.
-It is one of the groups that has documented cases and located former German and French officials for prosecution such as Klaus Barbie, René Bousquet, Jean Leguay, Maurice Papon and Paul Touvier, who had been implicated in the deaths of hundreds of thousands of French and foreign Jews during the Second World War.
+Klarsfeld married Beate Künzel in 1963 and settled in Paris.
+Their son, Arno Klarsfeld (born 1965), became a human rights attorney and worked for Nicolas Sarkozy while he was minister of the interior.
+Klarsfeld helped found and led the Sons and Daughters of Jewish Deportees from France (Association des fils et filles des déportés juifs de France, FFDJF).
+It is one of the groups that has documented cases and located former German and French officials for prosecution, such as Klaus Barbie, René Bousquet, Jean Leguay, Maurice Papon, and Paul Touvier, who had been implicated in the deaths of hundreds of thousands of French and foreign Jews during the Second World War.
 The Klarsfelds were among organised groups who filed cases decades after the war, sometimes as late as the 1990s, against such officials for crimes against humanity.

-In the years before 1989 and the break-up of the Soviet Union, the Klarsfelds (Serge Klarsfeld and his wife Beate) frequently protested against the Eastern Bloc's support for the PLO and anti-Zionism.
+In the years before 1989 and the dissolution of the Soviet Union, Klarsfeld and his wife frequently protested against the Eastern Bloc's support for the Palestine Liberation Organization and anti-Zionism.

-Recognition for their work has included France's Legion of Honour in 1984.
-In 1986, their story was adapted as an American television film starring Tom Conti, Farrah Fawcett and Geraldine Page.
-In 2008, a French television movie was made about them.

-On 1 January 2014, the Klarsfelds' Legion of Honour ranks were upgraded: Serge became Grand officier.

-On 26 October 2015, the UNESCO designated the Klarsfelds as "Honorary Ambassadors and Special Envoys for Education about the Holocaust and the Prevention of Genocide".